dedusmulntxt/weirdtv/README.md

 and to unarchive the videos into storage\app\public\videos

 the videos are not included so just put some .mp4's from your download folder there. or upload them after logging in

+if it says ```No connection could be made because the target machine actively refused it...``` then you dont have mysql running